 In addition to assets, the Statement of Net Position reports a separate section for deferred outflows of resources.
 This separate financial statement element, Deferred Outflows of Resources, represents a consumption of net assets that applies to a future period and therefore will not be recognized as an expense until that period.
-The District has six items that meet this criterion - bond refunding charges, accumulated decrease in fair value of hedging derivative instruments, pension and OPEB deferrals, contributions made to the pension plan, and contributions made to the OPEB plan in the 2022 Fiscal Year.

 In addition to liabilities, the Statement of Net Position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, Deferred Inflows of Resources, represents an acquisition of net assets that applies to a future period and so will not be recognized as revenue until then.
-The District has two items that meets the criterion for this category - deferrals of pension and OPEB expense.